utdata/icj-class/css/css-class.md

 ## CSS Reset

-Go into your repo from the previous HTML lesson and open in your browser the `recipe.html` file.
+Go into your repo (yourname-html-css) from the previous HTML class lesson and open in your browser the `recipe.html` file.
 Your browser will display it just fine, with some default sizing.
 The problem is, different browsers display defaults just a little bit differently.
 Here is this page in Chrome, Safari and Firefox.
 Notice the spacing and bullet sizes are a wee bit different between the versions.

 ![3-browser-reset-ex](../images/3-browser-reset-ex.png)